Giorgi Kekelidze: Life

-Since 2017, Giorgi Kekelidze has been a full professor in the Georgian Language and Literature.
+Since 2017, Kekelidze has been a full professor in the Georgian Language and Literature.
 He teaches at the European University Tbilisi and for the Sunday classes at the European School Tbilisi.

 Creative life

 In 2008, Giorgi Kekelidze published his first collection of poems called “Odebi”.

 In addition to poems, there are marginal notes by several famous critics about the collection and it is decorated (designed) by David Meskhi's photos.

 In 2010 some of his poems for children were published by the same publishing company in the collection of children poetry.

-In 2011, the publishing house “Siesta” published Giorgi Kekelidze's poem “Korani” (as a part of a series called “Book on a Plate» (Tsigni Tefshze).
+In 2011, the publishing house “Siesta” published Kekelidze's poem “Korani” (as a part of a series called “Book on a Plate» (Tsigni Tefshze).
 Instead of standard publishing, books are being brought to the supermarkets, where the papers are placed and “packaged” on plastic plates, which normally are used for packaging frozen chickens, fish, vegetables, fruits or cakes.
 The idea of these series comes from American writer William S. Burroughs's novel “naked lunch).
 The idea of the title belongs to Jack Kerouac.

 In 2010, Kekelidze’s poems were exhibited in art-installation made by Text/Gallery, in London.

 In 2012, Vazha-Pshavela’s “Snake Eater” was published by Giorgi Kekelidze and Gigi Khornauli as an adapted comic-book version.

-At the end of the 2012, Giorgi kekelidze and Mai Lashauri's combined album called “Miniatures” was published.
-In 2013t a movie called “Ambiente” based on Giorgi Kekelidze's works was released.
+At the end of the 2012, Kekelidze and Mai Lashauri's combined album called “Miniatures” was published.
+In 2013t a movie called “Ambiente” based on Kekelidze's works was released.
 In 2013, a Georgian singer Ketato Charkviani recorded an experimental duet, which was also based on his poem.